 The liability portion of your insurance will definitely have to increase.
 Including a pool on your property means taking on more risk of guests slipping, falling, and injuring themselves, as well as the risks of drowning and concussions.
 So, make sure your coverage and limits are enough to cover these situations.

 You may also want to expand the limits and coverage of your property coverage.
 Pools can be an expensive addition to your backyard, which can mean expensive repair bills.
 So, make sure your coverage limits can handle property damage to your house AND your pool.
-Keep in mind, though, that things like cracks in an in-ground pool may be covered; however, tears in an above-ground pool or a broken water filter may not be covered because they could fall under regular maintenance issues.
+Keep in mind, though, that maintenance issues probably won’t be covered.

 You may even want to consider personal umbrella insurance to cover the added risks.
 Personal umbrella insurance can offer an added cushion of liability coverage for your everyday needs.
 So, it can especially be a lifesaver if you want to include a pool in your backyard oasis.
 It’s important to speak to your agent, though, to see if you should add a separate umbrella policy or if you just need to increase your limits.